Parameter tuning and model selection in optimal transport with semi-dual Brenier formulation: Numerical experiments

-The results are reported on Table \ref{tab:synth_xp}.
-First the parameters of each model are calibrated with the semi-dual criterion (the three first columns of the Table).
-We denote $i_0$ the index of the minimizer of the semi-dual and $i_1$ the index of the potential that achieves the lowest $e_{\hat{\mu}}$ error.
-The numerator between brackets corresponds to the rank of the selected model with respect to the error $e_{\hat{\mu}}$; the closer to one the better.
-In particular, if $i_0 = i_1$ we obtain the rank $1$.
-The denominator corresponds to the number of parameters: for instance, since we tested the Sinkhorn model with five different temperatures $\varepsilon$, we have a denominator of $5$. \\ In the case of SSNB where the smoothness and strong convexity parameters are explicitly controlled, the best potential is almost always selected.
-In the case of the Sinkhorn model, the regularity decreases for small values of $\varepsilon$ yet the selected potential remains in the top $40\%$ for the Quadratic and Log-Sum-Exp experiments.
-Conversely, the regularity is not controlled in the ICNN model yet the selected potential remains in the top-tier for the Quadratic and Log-Sum-Exp experiments; as for the Tensorised experiment, the best potential is almost always selected. \\ Once the three models are calibrated with the semi-dual, we select one among them with the same criterion (last column of the Table); note the denominator between brackets is now equal to the sum of the number of parameters considered for each model.
+Once the three models are calibrated with the semi-dual, we select one among them with the same criterion (see Table \ref{tab:model_selection}); note the denominator between brackets is now equal to the sum of the number of parameters considered for each model.
 We observe that the criterion selects the best or nearly-best transport map.
 This shows that the Brenier criterion can be both used for calibration and selection.
-Figure 4 plots the semi-dual values against the error in the Log-Sum-Exp experiment and empirically suggests an even better behavior than best model selection.
+Fig. 3 plots the semi-dual values against the error in the Log-Sum-Exp experiment and empirically suggests an even better behavior than best model selection.
 For the Sinkhorn and SSNB models, the error strictly increases with the semi-dual value, hence the semi-dual can not only select but can also directly rank the potentials with respect to the error $e_{\mu}$.
 For the ICNN model, we do not observe the same monotone behavior but we still get a positive correlation between the error and the semi-dual value.
 This less consistent behavior can be explained once again by the lack of control on the regularity of the potentials given by the model.

+Overall, when we compare the models after being calibrated with the semi-dual we observe that ICNN always has the poorest performance.
+We may not have chosen the hyperpameters and the network structures in the best possible way and the ground truth may not favour this model.